-Hundreds of local families flocked to Reaseheath College, Nantwich, over the weekend to welcome the first lambs of the season.
+Undeterred by wintry weather, hundreds of local families flocked to Reaseheath College, Nantwich, over the weekend to welcome newly born lambs into the world.

-The lambing weekends, which have been held at Reaseheath for the for the past 21 years, are highly popular with families from Cheshire and surrounding counties and many visitors return each year.
+The lambing weekends, which have been held at Reaseheath for the for the past 22 years, are highly popular with families from Cheshire and surrounding counties and many visitors return each year.

-Reaseheath shepherd Simon Baskerville said: “We are delighted to welcome visitors to witness this special event.
+Dan said: “We are delighted to welcome visitors to witness this special event.
 Opening the lambing sheds gives us the chance to show what we do here and to inform the public about the farming calendar.”

 Caption: Charlotte Phelps, aged four from Stoke, makes a new friend